Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Acknowledgements

 \section{Acknowledgements}

 Q.C.'s work was supported by the National Aeronautics and Space Administration under Grant No. 80NSSC21K1841 issued through the Future Investigators in NASA Earth and Space Science and Technology program.
+Q.C. acknowledges support from the NASA Postdoctoral Program at NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.

 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.